 Certain convictions will never be filtered as they can never become spent and because of this, will always be disclosed on a DBS disclosure.

 Offences which are committed under the Sexual Offences Act 2003 for example, are never filtered from a DBS check.

 So there is our guide to what the difference is between Spent and Unspent Convictions.
-If you have any other questions about DBS Checks, you could find the answer on our FAQ page, which you can find here.
+If you have other questions about anything relating to the DBS, the answer to your question may be on our help and advice page.